 📌10 Best Areas to Stay in Gold Coast

-We begin our tour in one of its most popular tourist areas, Gold Coast Broadbeach.
+Broadbeach, known as Broadie by local, is one of the most popular tourist areas in Gold Coast that is centered around Kurrawa Beach.
 With countless amenities, attractions and points of interest, it is an area that is flocked to by visitors on an annual basis.

 Then you have the Oasis Shopping Centre.
 Covering almost 250, 000 square feet, the complex contains more than 100 stores, with everything from specialist boutiques to supermarkets.
 It also houses a number of restaurants, giving you plenty of places to dine when you are all shopped out.

-You even have the Gold Coast Convention & Exhibition Centre.
+You even have the Gold Coast Convention & Exhibition Centre (GCCEC).
 Formerly the home of the city’s basketball team, it now hosts many of the largest conventions, events and shows in the area.
 This alone draws countless visitors to the region.

 If you visit at the right time, there are also numerous activities that you will be able to take part in.
 The Blues On Broadbeach Music Festival, Groundwater Country Music Festival, Broadbeach Christmas Carols, and Gold Coast Superhero Weekend are all free to attend.